Step 1 of a First-Party Dram Shop Case - Preserve Your Right to Sue

 Even if you don't make many missteps, your case could still "die on the vine."
 In Texas, you only have 2 years to bring a lawsuit against a bar for negligent over-service of alcohol.
 The clock starts ticking the day you were hurt or the day your loved one died.
 This may seem like plenty of time, but in dram shop cases, it's not.
 Why?
 There are a few reasons:

 - It takes time to draft, file, and serve a lawsuit.
 No two lawsuits are the same.
 In order to properly invoke the legal system, your attorney will need to not only find the proper bar, but research it to discover if it has a "parent" or "holding" company.
-Further, defendants like to hide from process servers, so we may need several months to find the person who owns the company and have them properly served with the lawsuit.
+Further, defendants like to hide from process servers, so we may need several months to find the person who actually owns the company and have them properly served with the lawsuit.

 Grossman Law Offices Has Over 25 Years Of Experience In Dram Shop Cases